 Conversation is very tiring.
 When I first learned that asexuality was a possibility, again, I rewrote my entire life history in my mind and things made sense.
 From my early days in high school as one by one my friends got girlfriends started talking about their desires.
-They started watching porn and talking about how hot that woman is or that woman is and I hadn’t by that time even decided whether I liked men or women.
+They started watching indecent content and talking about how hot that woman is or that woman is and I hadn’t by that time even decided whether I liked men or women.
 I liked people I made friends with everyone.”

 I’ve had a lot of compliments on my personality, looks, and style.
 I’m healthy, had a great childhood; no trauma.

 I guess I don’t fit into the common public perception of an asexual.
 But inexplicably, I am.
 And it’s fine with me.
 I sleep and wake up on my schedule, and use my time and energy for professional matters, and interests.